 Review and rebalance

-However, some of the folks who experienced these drops well in excess of the markets were victims of their own over allocation to stocks.
-This might have been their doing or the result of poor financial advice.
+However, some of the folks who experienced losses well in excess of the market averages were victims of their own over allocation to stocks.
+This might have been their own doing or the result of poor financial advice.